jjvanzon/Circular-Language-Spec/spec/events/events.md

 ### Event Interface Reference

 An event command might always implement an interface specified by the __Event__ object.
-But if you want to express a command’s implementing the event interface without actually being tied to the event, it would look like this:
+But if you want to express a command’s implementing the event interface without actually being tied to the event, it might look like this:

 ![](images/1.%20Events.013.png)